Skip to main content

 Eric Edholm's takeaways:

 1. Chiefs leaned on Travis Kelce early, Kareem Hunt late.
 With the Chiefs shorthanded offensively, they turned to a few old friends for help.
 Kelce emerged from his three-game slump to turn in his best offensive showing of the 2024 season, with seven catches for 89 yards -- 20 more than he had coming into the game on the whole season.
 It was crucial that Patrick Mahomes and Kelce rediscovered their mojo, especially after Rashee Rice's first-quarter knee injury.
 Kelce did most of his work in the first half, and the Chiefs leaned on their run game after halftime.
 After Carson Steele lost his second fumble in the past three games, the Chiefs seemed to lose faith in him.
 Instead, they turned to Hunt in his first game back with the Chiefs since 2018.
 Hunt touched the ball 11 times after halftime and consistently moved the ball forward.
 He only had a long run of 10 yards, but it didn’t matter.
 Hunt and Samaje Perine, who scored the go-ahead TD in the fourth quarter, stepped up when the Chiefs needed them most.
-Throw in two big plays by rookie wideout Xavier Worthy -- a second-quarter TD that got the Chiefs on the board and a late crossing route that ended the game -- and it was enough for a hardfought divisional win.
+Throw in two big plays by rookie wideout Xavier Worthy -- a second-quarter TD that got the Chiefs on the board and a late crossing route that ended the game -- and it was enough for a hard-fought divisional win.

-2. Justin Herbert played, but Chargers’ offense stalled badly.
+2. Justin Herbert played, but Chargers offense stalled badly.
 Herbert started Sunday in spite of an ankle injury that put his availability in question, and he opened the game hitting nine of his first 10 passes, including 7-for-7 with a TD in the first quarter.
 But he really started to feel the pressure in the second quarter, nearly being taken down for a safety on one drive and almost throwing a pick-six on the next drive.
 The entire Chargers operation seemed to fall apart on these two drives as the protection broke down.
-They were missing starting tackles Rashawn Slater and Joe Alt, and Herbert was playing hurt, but the Chargers’ offense was painful to watch for long stretches, gaining only 20 yards and two first downs from the six-minute mark of the first quarter until the early fourth.
+They were missing starting tackles Rashawn Slater and Joe Alt, and Herbert was playing hurt, but the Chargers offense was painful to watch for long stretches, gaining only 20 yards and two first downs from the six-minute mark of the first quarter until the early fourth.
 When they finally got going on the first drive of the fourth quarter, they failed on fourth down from the Kansas City 3-yard line, passing up points in a 10-10 game.
-Herbert was 9 for 20 passing for 110 yards in the final three quarters, taking two sacks and facing constant pressure against the Chiefs' blitz-heavy approach.
+Herbert was 9-of-20 passing for 110 yards in the final three quarters, taking two sacks and facing constant pressure against the Chiefs' blitz-heavy approach.
 But the Chargers also got nothing from the run game (24 rushes, 55 yards) and looked to be multiple playmakers short of being an explosive unit.

 3. Can the Chiefs take any more hits to their offense?
 Sunday was a win, but the Chiefs are losing offensive weapons at a frightening rate.
 First there was Marquise Brown going down in the preseason, followed by Isiah Pacheco in Week 2.
-On Sunday, the latest blow was losing Rice, who was inadvertently hurt by Mahomes following an interception.
+On Sunday, the latest blow was losing Rashee Rice, who was inadvertently hurt by Patrick Mahomes following an interception.
 The early word on Rice’s injury doesn’t appear to be too good.
 Can the Chiefs keep taking these kinds of hits?
-Kelce looked like his old self, Worthy made the most of his chances and the Chiefs do still have Patrick Mahomes and Andy Reid.
-But it took some heavy reliance on their defense and run game to eek out a win over a banged-up, offensively limited Chargers team.
+Travis Kelce looked like his old self, Worthy made the most of his chances and the Chiefs do still have Mahomes and Andy Reid.
+But it took some heavy reliance on their defense and run game to eke out a win over a banged-up, offensively limited Chargers team.
 The Chiefs have one more game before the bye week, which might help, and Clyde Edwards-Helaire is eligible to return now.
 But the questions about Mahomes’ weapons appears to be a thing again.

 Next Gen Stats Insight for Chiefs-Chargers (via NFL Pro): Patrick Mahomes' 54-yard touchdown pass to Xavier Worthy traveled 62.2 yards in the air, which was Mahomes' longest completion by air distance in his NFL career.
 Worthy reached a top speed of 21.46 mph, the third-fastest play by a ball carrier this season.